Do you go to bed at night feeling guilty because you spent the whole day yelling? It can be tough when you feel powerless in your own home.

 -Natasha M., mother of two

-I have three anxious kids, two with social anxiety.
+I have three anxious kids and one with OCD as well.
 The apple doesn't fall far from the tree.
 I have suffered from social anxiety for as long as I can remember.
 It wasn't until I wrote my first book and had to frequently go out of my comfort zone, that I realized the level of debilitation my social anxiety was causing.
 With the tools I taught others in my practice, I worked hard to crush my own anxiety.

 I am the author of Anxiety Sucks!
 A Teen Survival Guide and How to Parent Your Anxious Toddler.
 I am the creator of AnxiousToddlers.com and the Psychcentral blog, Parenting Anxious Kids.
 My work has been featured on various sites including Huffington Post, Scary